Copulation (zoology): In mammals

-Sexual behavior can be classified into behavioral states associated with reward motivation ("wanting"), reward consummation aka pleasure ("liking"), and satiety ("inhibition"); these behavioral states are regulated in mammals by reward-based sexual learning, fluctuations in various neurochemicals (i.e., dopamine − sexual desire aka "wanting"; norepinephrine − sexual arousal; oxytocin and melanocortins − sexual attraction), and gonadal hormone cycles and further influenced by sex pheromones and motor reflexes (i.e., lordosis behaviour) in some mammals.
+Sexual behavior can be classified into behavioral states associated with reward motivation ("wanting"), reward consummation also known as pleasure ("liking"), and satiety ("inhibition"); these behavioral states are regulated in mammals by reward-based sexual learning, fluctuations in various neurochemicals (i.e., dopamine − sexual desire also known as "wanting"; norepinephrine − sexual arousal; oxytocin and melanocortins − sexual attraction), and gonadal hormone cycles and further influenced by sex pheromones and motor reflexes (i.e., lordosis behaviour) in some mammals.

 These behavioral states correlate with the phases of the human sexual response cycle: motivation − excitement; consummation − plateau and orgasm; satiety − refraction.
 Sexual learning (a form of associative learning) occurs when an animal starts to associate bodily features, personality, contextual cues, and other stimuli with genitally-induced sexual pleasure.
 Once formed, these associations in turn impinge upon both sexual wanting and sexual liking.

 In most female mammals, the act of copulation is controlled by several innate neurobiological processes, including the motor sexual reflex of lordosis.
 In males, the act of copulation is more complex, because some learning is necessary, but the innate processes (retrocontrol of penis intromission in the vagina, rhythmic movement of the pelvis, detection of female pheromones) are specific to copulation.
 These innate processes direct heterosexual copulation.
-Female lordosis behaviour became secondary in hominidae and is non-functional in humans.
-Mammals usually copulate in a dorso-ventral posture, though there are some primate species that copulate in a ventro-vental posture.
+Female lordosis behaviour became secondary in Hominidae and is non-functional in humans.
+Mammals usually copulate in a dorso-ventral posture, although some primate species copulate in a ventro-vental posture.